sphinx-gallery/sphinx-gallery/README.rst

 * ``examples.py`` files.
 Python scripts that will not be executed but will be presented in the gallery

-All the python scripts in the examples folder need to have a docstring.
+All the Python scripts in the examples folder need to have a docstring.
 Written in rst syntax as it is used in the generated file for the example gallery.

 You can have sub-folders in your ``examples`` directory, those will be